 GradPLUS loans are student loans funded by the federal government and are designed to financially assist students in graduate degree programs.
-GradPLUS loans have a fixed interest rate of 6.41%, and they are subsidized by the government.
+GradPLUS loans have a fixed interest rate of 7.21% for the 2014-15 academic year.
 One of the major advantages of GradPLUS loans is that they have simple eligibility requirements and flexible repayment options.

 What are the eligibility requirements for private graduate student loans?

 The eligibility requirements for private graduate student loans depend on the lender.
 Both U.S. and international students can apply for private student loans.
 Applicants might be required to include a cosigner, as the main purpose of a cosigner is to help the applicant qualify for the loan.
 The rest of the eligibility requirements may vary.
 Notably, students should exhaust their federal financial aid options before applying for private loans.